sabeonline/sabe-api-docs/v1/catalogue.md

 # Catalogue

 Here, all the available courses for a trainee will be presented.
 The courses are organized in a catalogue by categories.
-Each category has multiple items hat can be courses or documents.
+Each category has multiple items that can be courses or documents.
 The catalogue is editable in the [backoffice](https://backoffice.sabe-extend.com) in the `Catalogue` menu.
 Each trainee may have a different list depending on the permissions configured in the backoffice.

 ## Trainee's catalogue